adrybakov/wulfric/docs/source/user-guide/usage/crystal.rst

 Both are lists of strings.
 Names of atoms are not restricted in any way and user is free to name atoms as they please (however, it is a common practice to include atom's species in the name).
 On contrary the "species" are interpreted having a set of special values in mind.
-Correct strings for possible species are hard-coded and available in the ``wulf.constants.ATOM_SPECIES`` constant.
+Correct strings for possible species are hard-coded and available under the :py:const:`wulfric.constants.ATOM_SPECIES` constant.

 Wulfric implements two functions to automatically guess the atom's species from its name